efmkoene/efmkoene.github.io/_posts/2022-07-14-Meijering.md

 #### Going to 3-D
 A lot of the above theory is not essentially changed when we go to the 3D case.
 We establish an augmented Hessian matrix: subtracted $\alpha$ times the off-diagonal entries from the Hessian matrix, and subtract the other diagonal terms at each diagonal position.
-Well, the pattern is easy to see in this figure:
+Well, the pattern is easy to see in the actual formula:

 $$H_f'(\mathbf{x}) =  \left[ \begin{array}{ccc}
 f_{xx}+\alpha (f_{yy}+ f_{zz}) & (1-\alpha)f_{xy} & (1-\alpha)f_{xz} \\